Nadim · Golowasch · Bucher

 Our laboratory is part of the Federated Department of Biological Sciences of the New Jersey Institute of Technology (NJIT) and Rutgers University Newark.
 It is run by three Principal Investigators, Farzan Nadim, Jorge Golowasch, and Dirk Bucher, all faculty in the department.
 We use both experimental and theoretical approaches to study the neurophysiology of a small central pattern generating circuit in lobsters and crabs, the stomatogastric ganglion (STG).
 Central pattern generators (CPGs) are networks of nerve cells in the central nervous system that generate the basic patterned electrical activity underlying most rhythmic behaviors like walking and breathing in all animals.
 We are taking advantage of the experimental accessibility of the crustacean nervous system to uncover fundamental principles that govern neural processing across all animal and human nervous systems.

-Farzan Nadim and Dirk Bucher published a review on neuromodulation for an upcoming special issue in Current Opinion in Neurobiology:
+Nelly Daur, Farzan Nadim, and Dirk Bucher published a review paper on the stomatogastric nervous system in Current Opinion in Neurobiology:

 Daur N, Nadim F and Bucher D (2016) The complexity of small circuits: the stomatogastric nervous system.
 Curr Opin Neurobiol 41:1-7.
 Journal